Sourav-Ghorai/BloodBank/README.md

   cd ../client
    npm start

-   cd ../Backend
+  cd ..
    npm start

   ```

 Access the Application:

-Open your browser and navigate to http://localhost:3000 to access the SocialMeet application.
+Open your browser and navigate to http://localhost:3000 to access the BloodBank application.

 ## Contribution

 Contributions are welcome!
-If you'd like to contribute to SocialMeet, feel free to fork the repository, make your changes, and submit a pull request.
+If you'd like to contribute to BloodBank, feel free to fork the repository, make your changes, and submit a pull request.
 Make sure to follow the project's coding guidelines and conventions.

-**Thank you for choosing SocialMeet!
+**Thank you for choosing BloodBank!
 Enjoy our service! 🙂**